 To prepare for a CT:

-If you have ever had a previous allergic reaction to a contrast agent, or have multiple allergies or suffer from asthma, it is very important that you notify us prior to your visit.
+- If you have ever had a previous allergic reaction to a contrast agent, it is very important that you notify your physician prior to your visit.
 Patients may not eat for four hours prior to any CT scan if you will be receiving IV contrast.
 Patients are encouraged to drink plenty of clear liquids.
-Patients may take medications.

 Please call 606-833-3670 if you have any questions or concerns.